Hey!

 I’m Libby,

-a Registered Dietitian, therapeutic consultant, actress, best-selling author, teacher, and business owner.
+a Registered Dietitian, non-profit founder, therapeutic consultant, actress, best-selling author, teacher, and business owner.

 The intersection of theatre